In 2016, the marshlands of Iraq were listed a UNESCO world heritage.

 - 1 ‘visualise it’ project with students of the Institute for Technology and Resources Management in the Tropics and Subtropics (ITT) at the TH Köln (University of Applied Sciences)

 - 1 research publication with international and local researchers on water challenges in Iraq

 - 1 comic book with 3 Iraqi comic illustrators raises awareness to the importance and history of the two streams of Mesopotamia.
 The book introduces us to Enki, sumerian god of water and creation.
 The readers then follows the beginnings of mankind up to a dystopian vision of a world without water.

-The dialogue programme will give the communities the opportunity to exchange ideas and experiences, learn from one another and develop sustainable solutions together.
+The dialogue programme gives civil society and city majors the opportunity to exchange ideas and experiences, learn from one another and develop sustainable solutions together.
 The programme includes capacity trainings on dialogue and negotiation skills, and extends the knowledge of the participants regarding the current water situation (dam construction, water pollution by industry and households etc), Iraqs legal situation and environmental laws, international conventions and the impact of conflicts on water scarcity.
 The programme will also discuss the water challenges from a gender perspective and strives to share some good practices from other river countries.

 In 2021, the dialogue programme will be intensified: city mayors, politicians and decision makers work jointly with academics, active members of civil society and artists on a Memorandum with concrete policy recommendations.
 The programme will also open up for stakeholders from Northern Syria and Turkey.
 In the end of 2021, a water festival with cities and activists along the two main streams is planned.